AashishGpta/TIPSY/README.md

 - trivia_my.py : Code for visualising PPV diagrams, modified version of [TRIVIA](https://github.com/jaehanbae/trivia)
 - tipsy_scra_tutorial.ipynb : Notebook showing example of fitting streamer around SCrA using TIPSY
-- tipsy_hltau_tutorial.ipynb : Notebook showing example of fitting streamer around HL Tau using TIPSY
+- tipsy_hltau_tutorial.ipynb : Notebook showing example of fitting streamer around HL Tau using TIPSY The fits files for S CrA and HL Tau tutorials can be found [here](https://virginia.box.com/s/4xwhmdh5gvsapybt5jurs5ey22i4kiuq).

 ## Some known issues:
 - TIPSY assumes that the protostar (center of gravity) is in the spatial center of the cube.
 This can be handled by centering the cube before loading it in TIPSY.